kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-persistent-volume-storage.md

 {{% capture overview %}}

-This page shows yo how to configure a Pod to use a
+This page shows you how to configure a Pod to use a
 {{< glossary_tooltip text="PersistentVolumeClaim" term_id="persistent-volume-claim" >}}
 for storage.
 Here is a summary of the process: